danielharrell/open-eyes-lect-2017-18/Outline_of_Lecture.md

     - "Open your heart."
     - "My eyes were finally opened."

+This, then, is one reason
+to wonder about the word, for *why* does it have such scope?

+    - Answer to give later: it has this scope because it is one way to characterize our condition in the world.

+Another reason to wonder about the word is that it is typically used without further explanation, as if its meaning were already understood.
+Why is this?

+    - Note here: I could use the St. John's viewbook to illustrate this: "Open", alone on the cover, is not just an imperative to open the book, but has a nominative power of suggestion as well.

+    - Answer to give later: this is another sign that our condition in the world is one of openness.

-The word "open," then, has great scope; this is one reason to wonder about it.
-Another reason is that the word is typically used without further explanation, as if its meaning were already understood.
-But if it is only a philosopher, to borrow a remark from Aristotle, that would care about the difference between Socrates and Socrates sitting, then perhaps the difference between a door and an *open* door is a fitting subject for further thought.[^1] And while it would be rude to ask a friend what
+And if it were only a
+philosopher, as Aristotle once remarked, who cared about the difference between Socrates and
+Socrates sitting, then perhaps the difference between a door and an *open* door is a fitting subject for further thought.[^1] And while it would be rude to ask a friend what